Why is maintenance so important?

 Maintenance planning in ADASMA

-With ADASMA, you can map all your customers' maintenance objects in a structured and clear manner.You can define standards that should always apply to an object type, but you can also make completely customised maintenance settings.
-The maintenance intervals are aggregated within maintenance plans in ADASMA.
-This has the advantage that you can integrate several consecutive intervals into a higher-level plan.
-The structure could look as follows, for example (can be customised as required):
+With ADASMA, you can map all of your customers' maintenance objects in a structured and clear manner.
+You can define standards that should always apply to an object type, but you can also make completely individual maintenance settings.
+The maintenance intervals are aggregated in ADASMA within maintenance plans.
+This has the advantage, , that you can integrate several consecutive intervals into a higher-level plan.
+The structure could, for example as follows (can be customized as required):

-• Every 400 operating hours: Oil change
+- Every 400 operating hours: Oil change

-• Every 2,000 operating hours: Standard regular maintenance
+- Every 2,000 operating hours: Standard regular maintenance

-• Every 10,000 operating hours: Regular maintenance + overhaul component "A"
+- Every 10,000 operating hours: Regular maintenance + overhaul Component A

-• Every 40,000 operating hours: Major overhaul of the object
+- Every 40,000 operating hours: Major overhaul of the object

-Order management and resource planning
+Order management and Operational planning

 Digital integration of service technicians